 We actively engage with fund managers, individual investors, analysts and other members of the investment community.
 We use a variety of communication channels and methods to explain our business model and strategy for creating long-term value.
 We publish an annual report to communicate with shareholders and other stakeholders, and hold an annual general meeting, which provides a forum for discussion and debate with shareholders.

-The growth of socially responsible or sustainable investing has driven demand for communication that explains our business model and corporate responsibility activities.
-We measure the effectiveness of this communication, and our engagement with socially responsible investors, through inclusion in indices such as the Dow Jones Sustainability Index and FTSE4Good Index
+The growing importance of environmental, social and governance (ESG) issues has driven demand for communication that explains our business model and sustainability initiatives.
+We measure the effectiveness of this communication, and our engagement with socially responsible investors, through inclusion in indices such as the